particle-iot/docs/src/content/reference/datasheets/e-series/electron-2-datasheet.md

 #### EN pin

-The **EN** pin is not a power pin, per se, but it controls the 3V3 and cellular modem power via a load switch (XC8107, U2).
-The EN pin is pulled high by a 100K resistor to PMIC_SYS (3.8V), which is powered by VUSB, the micro USB connector, or the LiPo battery.
+The **EN** pin is not a power pin, per se, but it controls the 3V3 and cellular modem power.
+The EN pin is pulled high by a 100K resistor to VSYS (3.8V), which is powered by VUSB, the USB-C connector, or the LiPo battery.
 Because the pull-up can result in voltages above 3.3V you should never directly connect EN to a 3.3V GPIO pin.
 Instead, you should only pull EN low, such as by using an N-channel MOSFET or other open-collector transistor.

 The EN pin can force the device into a deep power-down state where it uses very little power.
 It also can used to assure that the device is completely reset, similar to unplugging it, with one caveat: